hgao10/ns3/README.md

 # Packet-level simulations

 This repository enables the convenient execution of packet-level experiments using the ns-3 simulator.
 It only takes in the input of a configuration file, which describes the minimal necessary parameters, a topology file, and a flow arrival schedule.
-It has the ability to enable switch-id-seeded ECMP.
+Default routing applied is switch-seeded 5-tuple ECMP.

 **Make sure you fork this repository and continue on it in your own repository.
 This repository is kept simple on purpose.
-You can keep your fork up-to-date by pulling it in regularly from your own repository: `git pull git@gitlab.inf.ethz.ch:OU-SINGLA/ns3-ecmp.git`**
+You can keep your fork up-to-date by pulling it in regularly from your own repository: `git pull git@gitlab.inf.ethz.ch:OU-SINGLA/ns3-basic-sim.git`**

 ## Getting started